 Create a separate ad set and ad creation just for Messenger and be sure to speak to your audience depending on which products you are trying to get sales for.
 Offer them discounts, buy one get one, last min deals, hit them hard this week for Black Friday sales.
 Showing urgency will be your winning strategy during the holidays.

 Step #3: Create Your Custom Audience

-When customizing your audience put into consideration about people who have previously taken action on to your app or site.
+When customizing your audience, put into consideration people who have previously taken action on to your app or site.

 Make sure to have at least these 2 custom audience set up for remarketing.
-Once you drive all your traffic this week for black friday and cyber monday, the shopping does not stop there.
+Once you’re finished driving all your traffic this week for Black Friday and Cyber Monday, the shopping does not stop there.

 Create a website traffic audience for those for added to cart but did not check out.
 Use Dynamic remarketing ads to show those people the same products they previously looked at.

-Also create an engagement remarketing list for those who have interacted on your ad.
-Offer them a second chance to receive the deal, make sure scarcity and urgency is represented within your ad copy.
+Also, create an engagement remarketing list for those who have interacted on your ad.
+Offer them a second chance to receive the deal, make sure scarcity and urgency are represented within your ad copy.